 Edward Madigan, Lecturer in Public History, Royal Holloway, University of London

-Graham Smith, Senior Lecturer in Oral History, Royal Holloway, University of London
+Graham Smith, Professor of Oral History, Royal Holloway, University of London